riyannode/Paylabs/README.md

 PayLabs uses Gateway Balance for automatic x402 payments.
 Users do not choose settlement mode manually.

-> **Note:** PayLabs uses the Arc testnet and Circle's official faucet.
-There are no pre-funded demo accounts.
-Each reviewer creates their own wallet and obtains official test USDC from the Circle Faucet, following the same onboarding flow as every real user.
+> **Note:** There are no prefunded demo accounts.
+Each user creates their own wallet and obtains official test USDC from the [Circle Faucet](https://faucet.circle.com/)

 ### Creator